 ISO 27001 Document and Record Policy Explained + Template

 An ISO 27001 Document and Record Policy is your company’s simple rulebook for handling important paperwork and digital files.
-Think of it as a guide to help you keep things organized, up-to-date, and safe.
+Think of it as a guide to help you keep things organised, up-to-date, and safe.
 It’s all about making sure you know where your documents are, what they say, and who can see them.

 This policy is a set of guidelines that tells you and your team how to manage all your important documents and records.
 It covers everything from creating and approving documents to storing, updating, and getting rid of them.
 The goal is to make sure your information is accurate, available when you need it, and secure.